jaroszsebastian/jaroszsebastian/README.md

 `Pedagogical University of Cracow`
 - Acquired skills in writing and adapting content <br> for different purposes and audiences.
 - Developed proficiency in translating and analyzing various <br> texts, including literary works, articles, and technical documents.
+- Thesis: Swearing Culture on the Basis of Popular Songs.

 </td>
 <td>